gigalixir/gigalixir-cli/docs/source/main.rst

 How to use a custom vm.args
 ===========================

-Gigalixir generates a default :bash:`vm.args` file for you and tells Distillery to use it by settingthe :bash:`VMARGS_PATH` envionment variable.
+Gigalixir generates a default :bash:`vm.args` file for you and tells Distillery to use it by setting the :bash:`VMARGS_PATH` environment variable.
 By default, it is set to :bash:`/release-config/vm.args`.
 If you want to use a custom :bash:`vm.args`, we recommend you follow these instructions.

 Disable Gigalixir's default vm.args